Retiring before the normal retirement age will affect your pension. Here are the key points to consider.

 - You will receive a reduced pension if you do not meet the minimum age and service criteria for an unreduced pension

-- You will receive a bridge benefit until you turn 65 or die, whichever comes first
+- You may receive a bridge benefit until you turn 65 or die, whichever comes first

 - You can buy a temporary annuity to supplement your retirement income until you turn 65 or die, whichever comes first